cofounders/gitbook-wdi-10/week_05/wk05_day03.md

 #### A Basic Rails Guide

+Treat this as a really rough guide, definitely don't always follow it.
+You'll figure out your approach soon.

 - ` rails new app-name `
 - ` cd app-name `
 - Add ` gem 'pry-rails' ` into your Gemfile (in the development group)